The-Ryan-Lin/NHS_Appointment_Analysis/README.md

   <img src="Figures/Slide1.jpeg" alt="Image Description" width="720" height="405">
 </p>

+Welcome to this presentation on NHS Appointments in General Practice.

 ![Image](Figures/Slide1.jpeg)

 ![Image](Figures/Slide2.jpeg)

-It is estimated the each missed appointment costs the NHS an average £30 per person, which may not seem like a lot but adds up to over £290 millions wasted in just half a year from people not attending their appointments and It is estimated that in the second half of 2022 5% of all appointments were missed.
+It is estimated that each missed appointment costs the NHS an average of £30 per person, which may not seem like a lot but adds up to over £290 million wasted in just half a year from people not attending their appointments.
+Additionally, it is estimated that in the second half of 2022, approximately 5% of all appointments were missed, highlighting a critical area for improvement in healthcare management.

 ![Image](Figures/Slide3.jpeg)

+Our analysis aims to address the pressing issue of missed NHS appointments by exploring two key areas: the adequacy of staff and network capacity, and the actual utilisation of resources.
+This exploration is particularly relevant to NHS ICBs, who are directly impacted by these challenges.

 ![Image](Figures/Slide4.jpeg)